Illustration of Peanut Butter Frosting for Chocolate and Banana Cakes

 Step 1: Beat the Butter and Peanut Butter

-Step 2: Add Powdered Sugar in Stages
+Step 2: Add the Powdered Sugar Gradually

 Step 3: Add Vanilla and Liquid